NewEnglandSkiHistory.com

 The first and second phase of the original Big Bear development was planned to consist of a T-Bar, a double chairlift, and European chalets.
 Trails were cut, however due to a lack of funding, further efforts were halted and energies focussed on Attitash (which opened for the 1964-65 season).
 The partially built area may have also been known as "Bear Mountain," though it was not the same development as the nearby Bear Mountain CCC ski trail.

 While there was some talk of incorporating the Bear Peak trails into Attitash in the 1970s, the development instead grew in.
-The 1990s Bear Peak development by Attitash featured net new trails which were cut in a wider style than the narrow 1960s trails.
+A few decades later, spurred by new ownership, net new trails which were cut in a wider style than the narrow 1960s trails.
+The Bear Peak complex at Attitash opened in 1994.

 1964 rendering of Big Bear Ski Area